FOREX-Euro hits 7-week high as fears ease over Greece, Spain

 Spain's formal request for European funds to recapitalise its banks this week also helped boost confidence in the single currency.

-The euro is also supported by shrinking U.S.-German bond yields, with which the currency has a close inverse correlation as smaller U.S. yield advantage tends to reduce incentives for investors to hold the dollar over the euro.

-The U.S. yield advantage fell to around 23 basis points from 31 basis points about a month ago.

-The euro also hit a 7 1/2-month high of 107.95 yen with investors expecting a more dovish stance from the Bank of Japan if the main opposition party wins a Dec.
-16 election as seems likely.
-The single currency last stood at 107.80 yen, up 0.6 percent.
+The euro also hit a 7 1/2-month high of 107.91 yen with the investors expecting a more dovish stance from the Bank of Japan if the main opposition party wins a Dec.16 election as seems likely.
+The single currency last stood at 107.80 to the yen, up 0.6 percent.

-The yen also weakened against the dollar, which rose 0.4 percent to 82.22 yen, as three-percent jump from in Shanghai shares prompted risk appetite.
+The yen also weakened against the dollar, which rose 0.5 percent to 82.27 yen, helped by improved risk appetite.

 The euro also rose to a 11-week high against the Swiss franc, benefiting from a selloff in the Swiss currency after Switzerland's largest banks said earlier in the week they would charge fees and pay negative rates on some franc deposits.